 Step 3: Schematic Design, Feasibility Studies

-Depending on the project timeline and complexity, the Architect will generate as many as 3 ideas for the project’s preliminary conceptual design.
+Depending on the project timeline and complexity, the Architect will generate one or more ideas for the project’s preliminary conceptual design.
 Elements like the flow of the space, organization of the space functions, and how the project is experienced are addressed diagrammatically.
 There is no “real” architecture at this stage per say, although the Architect will start to consider materiality, structural, and mechanical systems when appropriate.
 The Client should expect diagrams and sketches at this point, and possibly very general floor plans, elevations, or sections for the purpose of explaining the concepts behind the project.
 Once all concepts are agreed upon after a few opportunities to review PDF drawings, a meeting with the Architect and Client will be scheduled to sign off on the final design.
 These approved ideas will then be further developed into a much more realistic set in preparation for permitting and ultimately construction drawings in steps 4 and 5.

 Step 4: Design Development, Permit Drawings

 The design continues to be developed (as the name implies) and what were concepts now turn into architectural decisions.
 If the material selections are included as an included additional service, they are now selected and the major systems of the project (mechanical, electric, plumbing, structure) are created by various consultants and added to the drawing set by the Architect.
 This is also the time to address important areas like code compliance, architectural details, fixture selection, and window/mullion configurations.
-The drawings and renderings that are developed are not quite ready for construction (more on that in step 5), but can be used for obtaining permits, to be used as marketing collateral, or in the case of a developer used for fundraising purposes.
+The drawings and renderings that are developed are ready for obtaining permits, to be used as marketing collateral, or in the case of a developer used for fundraising purposes.

-The largest and most time-intensive step of the Architect’s process, Construction Documents (CDs) are drawings that have enough detail to be handed off to the General Contractor to build the Client’s project.
-The permit drawings from Step 4 are a simplified version of the highly detailed CDs and the local jurisdiction requires these in order to make sure the project complies with all relevant codes.
+Not every job requires full Construction Documents (CDs), and many home renovation drawing packages are considered “complete” at Step 4.
+CDs drawings are highly detailed representations that explain how every element of the job is to be constructed.
 Most Architects will submit permit drawings early in the development of the CDs so that no time is lost waiting for the building department to provide feedback and ultimately approvals for the project.
 The finalized CDs will have each and every specification needed to build the project, down to the color of the trim and the size of every window mullion.
 Once the Architect has all CDs finalized, the Project is ready to go to bid.
 The next two steps are often managed directly by the Client (or their GC at step 7) and Rose Architects offers them as Additional Services.

 The Architect will remain involved with the project all the way through construction completion (with the exception of minor work or other unique situations).
 The Architect’s role at this point in the project is to make sure the project is built in accordance with the Construction Documents, especially as it relates to the design intent and the Client’s best interests.
 Periodic meetings with the Contractor will take place to monitor job progress, and if necessary, Change Orders will be created and submitted to the Client for approval to adjust for any issues that occur in the field.
 The Architect will also review all invoices and scheduling to ensure the project stays on track.